Hopefully you train your dog off leash.

 You dog can get far enough away from you that he has to deal with training distractions.
 But you can keep a handle on him.

-I’d also argue that practicing your dog’s recall and stay is one of the few proper uses for a Flexi Retractable Leash (affiliate).
+I’d also argue that practicing your dog’s recall and stay is one of the few proper uses for a Flexi Retractable Leash (Amazon).
 I strongly suggest you only buy the kind that has a retractable band instead of the thin line that can act like a garotte.

 And only use it if you can hold on tight.
 I’ve heard too many horrible stories about dogs panicking as the plastic cartridge of their flexible leash follows them as they go running down the street.